The Fibre Arts Group at MERA

 There are no fees aside from the annual MERA membership dues and the occasional workshop fee.

 How can you get involved?
-Just show up any Thursday morning from September through May.
+Just show up any Tuesday evening at 6pm.
 Bring a project, sit down and get started.